xyproto/binary/README.md

 * If one of the 24 byte blocks can not be converted to utf8, it's considered to be a binary file.
 * Also, if one of the blocks have more than 33% zero bytes, it's considered to be a binary file.
 * If the file is empty, it's considered to be a text file.
-* The `binary` utility has overlapping functionality with the `file` utility, but has a more limited focus.
+* The `binary` utility has overlapping functionality with the `file` utility, but with a more limited focus.
-* If the first 24 bytes indicates that it's a binary file, the deduction is done, and no seeking or more reading from the file will happen.
+* If the first 24 bytes indicates that it's a binary file, the deduction is done, and no more seeking or reading will happen.

 ## Installing the utility